Dismiss Modal

 Choose a preferred language

-Anytime you're not comfortable with a medical situation, call 911 or your local emergency number, go to your nearest emergency room, or call your family healthcare provider.
+Anytime you're not comfortable with a medical situation, call 911 or your local emergency number, go to an emergency room, or call your doctor.

 When to get help right away

-According to the American College of Emergency Physicians (ACEP), these conditions need medical attention right away.
-Call 911:
+The American College of Emergency Physicians (ACEP) says that these conditions need medical care right away.
+Call 911 for conditions such as:

-• Confusion or changes in mental status or unusual behavior
+• Confusion or changes in mental status, unusual behavior, or difficulty walking.

 Additional conditions

-Other conditions and symptoms that need emergency attention include:
+Other conditions and symptoms that need emergency care include:

-• A broken bone with a piece of bone poking through the skin
+• A broken bone, especially with a piece of bone poking through the skin.

 Emergencies for children